mautic/user-documentation/docs/contributing/Contributing.rst

 To edit documents using Git:

-1. Launch the command-line tool on your machine.
+#.
+Launch the command-line tool on your machine.
-2. Change the working directory in the terminal to the location where the documentation repository will reside using the ``cd `` command.
+#.
+Change the working directory in the terminal to the location where the documentation repository will reside using the ``cd`` command.
-3. Clone the Mautic user documentation repository.
+#.
+Clone the Mautic user documentation repository.

    .. code-block:: shell

    gh repo clone mautic/mautic-documentation

-4. Create a new branch to manage your edits, and name it descriptively.
+#.
+Create a new branch to manage your edits, and name it descriptively.
 For example, ``{yourusername}-revision-readme-file``.
 You can do this either at the command line using the syntax below:

     .. code-block:: shell

     git checkout -b {yourusername}-revision-readme-file upstream/main

-5. After editing the documents, commit your edits to your local repository, and add a commit message.
+#.
+After editing the documents, commit your edits to your local repository, and add a commit message.
 The Git commit command requires a commit message that describes what has changed and why so that collaborators to track, review, and merge the edits.

    .. code-block:: shell